AriFordsham/GHCWiki/building/preparation/tools.md

 Happy is a parser generator tool for Haskell, and is used to generate GHC's parsers.

-If you start from a source tarball of GHC (i.e. not a darcs checkout), then you don't need Happy, because we supply the pre-processed versions of the Happy parsers.
-If you intend to modify the compiler and/or you're using a darcs checkout, then you need Happy.
+If you start from a source tarball of GHC, then you don't need Happy, because we supply the pre-processed versions of the Happy parsers.
+If you intend to modify the compiler and/or build from a git repository, then you need Happy.

-Happy version 1.16 is currently required to build GHC.
+Happy version 1.18.6 or higher is currently required to build GHC.
 Grab a copy from
 [ Happy's Web Page](http://www.haskell.org/happy/).
 </td></tr></table>